All I Want (A Day to Remember song)

 "All I Want" is the first single by A Day to Remember from their fourth studio album What Separates Me from You.
-It was released officially to radio stations in October 2010, and as a commercial single, albeit a limited edition 7" vinyl, in April 2011.
+It was released officially to radio stations in October 2010, and as a commercial single, though only as a limited edition 7" vinyl, in April 2011.
 In August 2016, the song was certified gold in the U.S. by the RIAA.